 Fundamentals of BIM

-Responsible lecturer: Prof. dr. ir.
-B. de Vries
+Responsible lecturer: Dr. P. Pauwels

 Course code: 7M900

 Period: 2

 ECTS: 5

-This course is of importance to everyone applying building information technologies in practice, developing novel ways to address current and future challenges in ICT-supported collaboration in building and construction and doing fundamental research in the field.
-In order to model such information, the student learns to model using tools like the visual modelling language UML (Unified Modelling Language).
-UML is used as the "stepping stone" to translate data models created by other diagram techniques.
-The student learns to read and to interpret such models created with different diagraming techniques.
-The student also learns to read and created models as a basis for new insights.
+Course description: This course is of importa developing novel ways to building and construction information, the student (Unified Modelling Langu created by other diagram created with different dia as a basis for new insigh nnce to everyone applying building information technologies in practice, o address current and future challenges in ICT-supported collaboration in n and doing fundamental research in the field.
+In order to model such t learns to model using tools like the visual modelling language UML uage).
+UML is used as the "stepping stone" to translate data models n techniques.
+The student learns to read and to interpret such models iagraming techniques.
+The student also learns to read and created models